np-n/cuda_setup_nvidia_gpu_docs/README.md

 |    0   N/A  N/A      1324      G   /usr/bin/gnome-shell               12MiB |
 +-----------------------------------------------------------------------------+
 ```
+- From above output, we knew that nvidia-driver `470.182.03` is installed on our system.
+- It will show the higher cuda version having compatibility and gpu memory status.

 ### Now, we have completed `nvidia-driver` installation, let start to setup `CUDA`